jacobeisenstein/gt-nlp-class/Policies.md

 - Tuesday 2-3pm, CSE Lounge, KACB 1st floor, Parminder Bhatia
 - Wednesday 11-12am, CCB 1st floor, Sandeep Soni
 - Thursday 10-11am, CCB 316, Jacob Eisenstein
-- Thursday 12-1pm, CCB 1st floor, Naman Goyal
+- Thursday 12-1pm, CSE Lounge, KACB 1st floor, Naman Goyal

 If you cannot make it to office hours, please email cs-4650-7650-fall-2015-staff@googlegroups.com to make an appointment.
 It is unlikely that I will be able to chat if you just stop by my office.
 The same is true for the TAs.